AndersonPech/OpenGL_2D/JUSTIFICATION.md

 by swapping the textures.
 vert1 vert2 vert3 and shader1 shader2 shader3 to declare the the textures.
 3 different textures were used due to the 3 objects.
-Circle and ship files have texture coordinates and loaded accordingly into vbo.
+Circle and ship files have texture coordinates and loaded accordingly into vbo in their respective files with the same names.

 ### Section 5: Subjective Mark